grayson-arendt/Lunabotics-2024/README.md

 ros2 run autonomous navigation_client
 ```

 The action client will send two goals, one for excavation zone and another for construction zone.
-After the goal has been reached, it will publish to /control topic and activate the certain
+After the goal has been reached, it will publish to /control topic and enable the specific
-mechanisms for that specific zone.
+motors for the mechanisms for the zone.

 ![Demo](demo.png)